Giving

-Consider leaving a gift of legacy to Country Day!
+Consider Leaving a Gift of Legacy to Country Day!

 Gifts through the estate plans of individuals are welcome and encouraged.
 A number of gift planning vehicles exist to meeting your charitable and estate planning needs.
 When considering a planned gift, always consult with your financial, tax and/or legal advisors.
 You may wish to consider one of the following options: